leogopal/wp-dropfilters/README.md

 # WP DropFilters

-WP DropFilters implements the [Chosen jQuery Plugin](http://harvesthq.github.com/chosen/) for WordPress.
+WP DropFilters makes using long dropdowns and filters in WordPress Admin a lot more pleasant.

-[Chosen](http://harvesthq.github.com/chosen/) makes long, unwieldy select boxes much more user-friendly.
+The [Chosen jQuery Plugin](http://harvesthq.github.com/chosen/) is used for the WordPress Admins long dropdowns and the Filter fields are tamed.

 # Installation